 More about me

 I’m Kate, and I’m a believer, wife, mom, and big fan of old cookbooks.
-I live in Chicago with my husband and toddler son.
+I live in Chicago with my husband and two young sons.
 And I love to invite people into our home for a meal.

 I’m an enthusiastic home cook, trained by my mom (who still cooks dinner every night), cookbooks, tv cooking shows, and endless recipe testing.